-After fulfilling the BIP-M requirements to qualify as a meteorologist, the SO/EO new recruits need to undergo a two- to three-month doubling-up session at the CFO to work side by side with the duty forecaster/assistant forecaster.
+After fulfilling the BIP-M requirements to qualify as a meteorologist, the SO/EO new recruits need to undergo a 2-3 month doubling-up session at the CFO to work side by side with the duty forecaster/assistant forecaster.
 This session allows them to demonstrate their competency in performing operational tasks.
 They will undergo a competency assessment at the end of the doubling-up session and before they are allowed to work independently.

-SOs/EOs working in other Divisions are required to perform occasional forecasting shift duty, normally once every three to four months, in order to maintain their professional competency in weather forecasting.
-Every year, a number of new forecasting tools and products are developed and new operational procedures are implemented.
-These occasional forecasters need a platform for practising and familiarising themselves with the latest operational procedures and forecasting tools/products.
-The weather case simulator fulfils this need.
+Scientific and Experimental Officers working in other divisions are required to perform occasional forecasting shift duty, normally once every three to four months, in order to maintain their professional competency in weather forecasting.
+Every year, a number of new forecasting tools and products are developed, and new operational procedures are implemented.
+These occasional forecasters need a platform for practising and familiarizing themselves with the latest operational procedures and forecasting tools/products.
+The weather event simulator fulfils this need.

-At present, all forecasters in the CFO and Airport Meteorological Office (AMO) are required to complete a self-audit form of competency in weather forecasting on an annual basis.
+At present, all forecasters in CFO and the Airport Meteorological Office (AMO) are required to complete a self-audit form on competency in weather forecasting on an annual basis.
 At AMO, the competency assessment system under the framework of the Quality Management System (QMS) requires aeronautical meteorological forecasters to pass a competency assessment every two years to ensure their competency in aviation forecasting.
-The HKO has deployed case simulation as one of the competency assessment tools for aeronautical meteorological forecasters.
+The Hong Kong Observatory has deployed event simulation as one of the competency assessment tools for aeronautical meteorological forecasters.

-3.2.
-Design and Implementation of the Simulator
+3.4 Design and implementation of the simulator

-The objectives of the weather case simulator are
+The objectives of the weather event simulator are:

-- (i) to enhance the participants' forecasting/nowcasting skills in rainstorm and/or Tropical Cyclone (TC) situations; - (ii) to familiarise the participants with the procedures in the issuance/cancellation of rainstorm and TC related warnings and; - (iii) to drive the participants to go through decision-making processes.
+- (a) To enhance the participants' forecasting/nowcasting skills in rainstorm and/or tropical cyclone (TC) situations; - (b) To familiarize the participants with the procedures for the issuance/cancellation of rainstorm- and TC-related warnings; - (c) To guide the participants through decision-making processes.

-3.2.1.
-Considerations
+3.4.1 Considerations